 Students may appeal a campus parking citation online at: http://www.angelo.edu/services/parking_services/.
 Parking Services rules and a description of the three-tiered appeals process is described in the links on the Parking Services home page (web address as above).

 12. Graduate School Requirements

-- Graduate student complaints related to academic standing and performance follow processes outlined in University Operating Policy 42.01, Admission to the College of Graduate Studies, Operating Policy 42.02, College of Graduate Studies Enrollment Policy, Operating Policy 42.03, Graduate Students Employed as Teaching Assistants, Graduate Assistants, and Graduate Research Assistants, and Operating Policy 42.04, Academic Status Graduate Students.
+- Graduate student complaints related to academic standing and performance follow processes outlined in University Operating Policy 42.01, Admission to the College of Graduate Studies, Operating Policy 42.02, College of Graduate Studies and Research Enrollment Policy, Operating Policy 42.03, Graduate Students Employed as Teaching Assistants, Graduate Assistants, and Graduate Research Assistants, and Operating Policy 42.04, Academic Status (Graduate Students).
 Such matters include, but are not limited to, disputes concerning comprehensive and qualifying examinations, theses and dissertations, academic probation and suspension, and graduate assistantships.

-- Appeals of course grades are made through the dean of the college in which the course is offered and are guided by process in Operating Policy 10.03, Grade Grievances.
+- Appeals of course grades are made through the department chair of the college in which the course is offered and are guided by the process in University Operating Policy 10.03, Grade Grievance.

 13. Housing Complaints

 Housing regulations and processes are outlined in the University Operating Policy 60.02, Housing Policy.
 The Director of Housing and Residential Programs, Centennial Village Residence Hall office, 325-942-2035 oversees the resolution of complaints related to student housing.